Officers

 Executive Committee Directors

-Greta Pope, Director of Workshops
+Kim Woycke, Director of Workshops

-Lindsay Cummings, Director of Communications
+Anthony Whitson-Martini, Director of Communications

 Supporting Board Members

-Lindsay Cummings, Secretary
+Lindsay Cummings, President

 Myron Silberstein, Treasurer